muhmmadnabil/muhmmadnabil/README.md

-# Welcome to my github! 👋
+# Welcome to my GitHub! 👋

 ## About me :mortar_board:
-I am a student, currently studying Computer Science in Sohag University.
-From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
+I Graduated with a degree in computer and artificial intelligence.
+From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop an excellent technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Competitive Programming**